waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://imgur.com/wIOFQw9.png" height="80%" width = "80%" /> <br/>

 We have now created an account, but it is not yet recognised as an admin account and does not have administrative permissions.
-To grant the necessary permissions, we will proceed with the following steps: <br/>
+To grant the necessary permissions, we will proceed with the following steps <br/>
 <br/>

 <img src = "https://imgur.com/FvyvxOu.png" height="80%" width = "80%" />